 After carefully studying how to get to the Apple Store and even writing down some notes, I strode out into the rain.
-I eschewed the clear plastic umbrellas made available by the hotel and brought my sturdy but garish folding umbrella I’d bought at Wimbledon two years ago.
+I eschewed the clear plastic umbrellas made available by the hotel and brought my sturdy but garish purple and green umbrella I’d bought at Wimbledon two years ago.

 “Harmony of the group” turned out to encompass many things, including umbrellas.
 Ninety-nine percent of the thousands of umbrellas I saw in Japan were clear plastic.
 So in case I didn’t already stick out enough, my umbrella helped.
 It held up beautifully under sometimes driving rain that killed the clear plastic ones.
 Viva Umbrelica Britannia!

 However, I had made a big mistake with footwear.
 As a Minnesotan plagued by cold weather for so many months of the year, I always jump at the opportunity to wear sandals.
 I had checked the weather in Japan—it would be warm enough.
 But the rain … it formed puddles everywhere.
 My flip flops were soon filled with water and it was like I was wearing a pair of the proverbial banana peels.
 I would have to pick my way carefully to avoid standing water and slip-sliding right out of my shoes.

 Getting to the Apple Store seemed pretty straightforward.
 I just had to take a train to the Ginza and walk northwest from the station about 20 minutes.
 Unfortunately, I had a strong sense of which way was northwest, but I was absolutely wrong.
 I walked the streets of a rather dodgy-looking area (for Japan) for two hours, in unrelenting rain.
 I walked up and down the same blocks; I walked in circles; I consulted street maps, I walked in circles again.